 The Maya also made paper from tree bark and wrote in books made from this paper, known as codices; four of these codices are known to have survived.
 They are also credited with some of the earliest uses of chocolate and of rubber.

 One of the many intriguing things about the Maya was their ability to build a great civilization in a tropical rainforest climate.
 Traditionally, ancient peoples had flourished in drier climates, where the centralized management of water resources (through irrigation and other techniques) formed the basis of society.
 (This was the case for the Teotihuacan of highland Mexico, contemporaries of the Classic Maya.)
 In the southern Maya lowlands, however, there were few navigable rivers for trade and transport, as well as no obvious need for an irrigation system.

 All three of these factors — overpopulation and overuse of the land, endemic warfare and drought — may have played a part in the downfall of the Maya in the southern lowlands.
-In the highlands of the Yucatan, a few Maya cities–such as Chichén Itzá, Uxmal and Mayapán–continued to flourish in the Post-Classic Period (A.D.
+In the highlands of the Yucatan, a few Maya cities, such as Chichen Itza, Uxmal and Mayapán, continued to flourish in the Post-Classic Period (A.D.
 900-1500).
-By the time the Spanish invaders arrived, however, most Maya were living in agricultural villages, their great cities buried under a layer of rainforest green.
+By the time the Spanish invaders arrived, however, most Maya were living in agricultural villages, their great cities hidden under a layer of verdant rainforest.

 Do the Maya Still Exist?

 Descendants of the Maya still live in Central America in modern-day Belize, Guatemala, Honduras, El Salvador and parts of Mexico.